Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Interchiral algebra and local fields

 \subsubsection{Indecomposable $U\interinfin$ and $\VirN(2)$-modules}

+Recall that we denote the scaling limit of indecomposable spin-chain modules $\APrTL{j}$ by $\interP{j}$.
+These are indecomposable but reducible modules over $U\interinfin$, recall the discussion in Sec.~\ref{sec:bimod-scal-lim}, with subquotient structure given by diagrams in Fig.~\ref{ind-chain-mod-fig} which is an infinite analogue of the finite ladders in Fig.~\ref{FF-JTL-mod}.
+As we discussed in previous sections, the interchiral algebra $\interchalg$ acts on the completed space $\cHilb$.
+From its definition in~\eqref{eq:cHilb}, we obviously have a decomposition over~$\interchalg$:

-The main objective of this section is to show that the structure of $\VirN(2)$-modules described above is consistent with the scaling limit of the bimodule over $\JTL{N}$ and $\centJTL$.
-We recall that in Prop.~\ref{prop:centr-interLie} and in Sec.~\ref{sec:bimod-scal-lim} we stated that the centralizer of $U\interinfin$ is essentially the same as for $\JTL{N}$ algebras -- it is given by the ``integer-spin'' image of $\LQGodd$.
-The structure of indecomposables for $U\interinfin$ should be thus also essentially the same with a difference that diagrams have now infinitely many components.
-We present corresponding diagrams in Fig.~\ref{ind-chain-mod-fig}.
-Comparing the structure of modules over $\VirN(2)$ and $U\interinfin$, we then make conclusions on the structure of indecomposable modules over the interchiral algebra $\interchalg$.
+where each direct summand is the completion (as defined in Sec.~\ref{sec:interch-interinfin}) of the indecomposable $U\interinfin$-modules $\interP{j}$.
+The main objective of this section is to show that the structure of $\VirN(2)$-modules described above is consistent with the diagrams in Fig.~\ref{ind-chain-mod-fig}.
+Comparing the structure of modules over $U\interinfin$ and $\VirN(2)$, which is a subalgebra in $U\interinfinco$, we then make conclusions on the structure of indecomposable modules $\interPco{j}$ over the interchiral algebra $\interchalg$.